What is community-acquired MRSA?

 These things might cause you to become colonized with MRSA.
-If MRSA penetrates your skin through a cut or other wound, you might get an active MRSA infection.
+MRSA can penetrate into your skin on its own, or through a cut or other wound, causing an active MRSA infection.

 Who is at risk for community-acquired MRSA?

-Some things that make it more likely for you to get a community-acquired MRSA are:
+Some things that make it more likely for you to get community-acquired MRSA are: